 Black Lagoon: Used a number of times usually with Mooks.
 This trope is playfully lampshaded when Revy meets some kids playing with toy guns.
 Their deaths, like most kids'-game deaths, were drawn-out and ridiculous.
 Revy demonstrates the proper way of dying from a bullet.
 The kids point out how uncool it looks.

-Unusual for the show, it happens in Code Geass when C.C. shoots and kills Mao with barely even a sound effect.
+Code Geass: Unusual for the show, it happens when C.C. shoots and kills Mao with barely even a sound effect.

-Ginga Densetsu Weed in the manga version when the humans start exterminating the dogs of Futago Pass: most of the canines fall to a single bullet.
+Ginga Densetsu Weed When the humans start exterminating the dogs of Futago Pass, most of the canines fall to a single bullet.

-Trigun: When Vash Is forced to kill Legato.
-He takes one shot to the head and falls over.
+When Vash Is forced to kill Legato.
+Legato takes one shot to the head and falls over.

-While Preacher usually uses this straight, especially with the Saint of Killers, whose guns are forged from the sword of the former Angel of Death and can kill the Devil and GOD himself, there are at least two subversions.
+Preacher: Usually uses this straight, especially with the Saint of Killers, whose guns are forged from the sword of the former Angel of Death and can kill the Devil and God himself, there are at least two subversions.
 In the first, a hulking cannibal takes a head shot, continues advancing and takes a second before dying.
 In the second, Herr Starr gets his head blown open.
 He has time to glance up and utter a final "shit" before expiring.

-Pretty much the way every gun works in the James Bond fan film Diamond's Cut, with the exception of double-crossing informant, who was wounded in the leg by Bond before finally getting shot to death.
+Diamonds Cut: Pretty much the way every gun works in this James Bond fan film.
+A notable exception being the double-crossing informant, who was wounded in the leg by Bond before finally getting shot to death.